b1ndark/project4/README.md

 - [JSHint](https://jshint.com/) - Used to check for JavaScript code errors.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) - Used to check for Python code errors.
 - [WAVE](https://wave.webaim.org/) - Used to help improving accessibility to individuals with disabilities, by showing where there might be errors.
-- [screen Pal](https://screenpal.com/) - Used to record the screen.
-- [Giphy](https://giphy.com/create/gifmaker) - Used to create gifs.
 - [Heroku](https://dashboard.heroku.com/apps) - Used to deploy the TypeR forum website.
 - [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template) - Used to create project template.
 - [ElephantSQL](https://www.elephantsql.com/) - Database used to store the data.